How a New Jersey Creative Agency Boosted Productivity at Work

 Create “Dedicated Talk Spaces” that allow conversations to flow without flowing into the earshot of others.

-As the CEO of The S3 Agency, an advertising agency, I need my team to collaborate to develop and execute the attention-getting concepts for which we are known.
+As the CEO of The S3 Agency, a New Jersey Creative Agency, I need my team to collaborate to develop and execute the attention-getting concepts for which we are known.

 Once the brainstorms are done, however, everyone needs to get their individual pieces of the creative puzzle done as effectively and efficiently as possible.
-Of course, internal communication needs arise along the way — and it’s so tempting to just pop by someone’s desk to get a quick answer.
-The problem is that a one-minute conversation often turns into 15 minutes of banter, which while healthy for the relationship, is unhealthy for those nearby who are trying to concentrate on their tasks at hand.
+Of course, internal communication needs arise along the way.
+And it’s so tempting to just pop by someone’s desk to get a quick answer.
+The problem is that a one-minute conversation often turns into 15 minutes of banter.
+While that’s healthy for the relationship, it’s unhealthy for those nearby who are trying to concentrate on their tasks at hand.

-Last year we created Dedicated Talk Spaces at The S3 Agency, which are areas where people can speak without being inadvertently overheard by others.
+Last year we created Dedicated Talk Spaces at The S3 Agency.
+These are areas where people can speak without being inadvertently overheard by others.
 The Dedicated Talk Space rule is simple: if you are going to have a conversation that will last beyond five minutes, it must be taken to the Talk Space.